 It appears that GameStop has replaced Arteza as a destination of choice, with many who moved from Chewy to Arteza to join Kelli Durkin, GameStop’s Senior Vice President, Customer Service and former Arteza CXO, following her yet again from Arteza to GameStop.

 GMEdd has sourced the employment information using the very techniques Ryan Cohen is known to use in his own headhunting.
-Check out our data below and download it to analyze it yourself.
+Check out our data below and visit our Report and Models page for the latest updates.

 vestro guest wrote this article exclusively for GMEdd, Toast contributed

 Sources: GameStop Corp. on LinkedIn, Volition Capital, Chewy Investor Relations

 June 1st 2021 Editorial Update: Visit GMEdd.com/report-model to view a continuously updated model for GameStop Corp.’s LinkedIn hires.

 5 thoughts on “GameStop Poaches Talent From The Best – Amazon, Chewy, Facebook, Google, and More”

 Yes, because you were working for an “Ethereum gaming & NFT project,” not GameStop 😉

 Look at that, facts.
 MSM could learn something.